turbobabr/sketch-devtools/README.md

 `Command-Option-Shift-K` - Clear Console

-DevTools panel is like any WebKit inspector is bound to a specific document.
+DevTools panel like any WebKit inspector is bound to a specific document.
 If you want to use console in the current Sketch document you have to activate it using `Command-Option-K` shortcut.
-As soon as it got activated all the log statements and errors from plugins executed in the document will be automatically redirected to this console.
+As soon as you activate it - all the log statements and errors from plugins executed in the document will be automatically redirected to this console.
 All the logging techniques are desribed below.

 ### Basic Logging